ylecuyer/survey-gizmo-ruby/README.md

   config.user = 'still_tippin@test.com'
   config.password = 'ittakesgrindintobeaking'

-  # api_version defaults to v4, but you can probably set to v3 safely if you suspect an API bug
+  # api_version defaults to v4, but you can probably set to v3 safely if you suspect a bug in v4
   config.api_version = 'v4'
 end